LucasTrost/Ironhack-Final-Project-Bacardi/README.md

 # 4. Machine Learning Process

 On our next approach to estimate volume we used machine learning models.
-We assesed the importance of our set of features learning their relevance and applied the K-Nearest Neighbors, Linear and Random Forest Regression Models.

-The k-nearest neighbors algorithm, also known as KNN or k-NN, is a non-parametric, supervised learning classifier, which uses proximity to make classifications or predictions about the grouping of an individual data point.

-Model to determine importance of features
+For the first estimate we used random forest model with all the features included in the dataset.
+On a second iteration and using a bootstrap method of this model we assesed what variables were relevant to include in the a stack multiple model.
+By doing so we aimed to achieve the highest accuracy.
+Regression models used were: RandomForest, K-Nearest-Neighbours and Linear Regression models.

-Take a look at my python notebook and further anotations here
+Take a look at the python notebook and further anotations here

-Decision Tree Regression Model
-Already being fairly content with my KNN model, I only planned to briefly dip into decision trees.
-With the base model returning an accuracy of 64%, 8% worse than the KNN, I was more than happy to move on.

-Random Forest Regression Model
-To determine feature importance one could've based their answer on a correlation matrix.
-We as a agency, however, have to keep our standards high, which is why I opted for a ensemble method of the Random Forest Regressor.
-I then ran the model through a inspection method, which gave me my final results.
-Screenshot 2022-05-12 at 17 47 27

-______________________________________________________

-Organization
+# 5.Tools and Organization

-Jupyter Notebooks for data exploration, visualization, analysis and machine learning model implementations.
+Python - Jupyter Notebooks for prediction and machine learning model implementations.
-Tableau Public for dynamic and presentable graphics and charts.
+Tableau Public and Google Slides for visualization and analysis, dynamic and presentable graphics and charts.
+Excel
+Google Slides for the presentation.
 GitHub for repositories and data files.
-Google Slides for the presentation.

-Key Take Aways
-Model for estimating price:
-With an accuracy of 72.25% and a RSME of $195k the model is fairly accurate, but no where close for us, TheAgency, to solemnly rely on it for price determination.

-Model to determine importance of features
-Here the results seem alot more promising, as wee gained a clear guideline as to which features determine high prices.

-Overall conclusion
+# 6. Conclusion

 I believe the two models to be of good aid for our new office in Seattle, especially the ladder.
 I can see us scanning the real estate market for the determined features, and calculating a rough price range, before sending out one of our agents.
 Because in the end, little beats the judgement and expertise of a TheAgency's agent.